The VSSL Team

 Joshua M. Liao, MD, MSc, FACP

-Dr. Liao is a board-certified internal medicine physician and the Medical Director of Payment Strategy at UW Medicine, where he is also faculty in the Department of Medicine within the UW School of Medicine and the Department of Health Services within the UW School of Public Health.
-He completed medical school at Baylor College of medicine and trained in internal medicine at Brigham & Women’s Hospital where he was also a Clinical Fellow in Medicine at Harvard Medical School and completed a Medical Leadership Track focused on value-based care delivery.
-He is a Senior Fellow at the Leonard Davis Institute of Health Economics in the Wharton School at the University of Pennsylvania, where he obtained his health services and policy training.
-Dr. Liao’s scholarly work focuses on how payment reform, delivery redesign, and behavioral economics interventions can improve the value of care.
+Dr. Liao is a board-certified internal medicine physician and the Medical Director of Payment Strategy at UW Medicine, where he is also an Associate Professor in the Department of Medicine within the UW School of Medicine and the Department of Health Services within the UW School of Public Health.
+He completed medical school at Baylor College of medicine and trained in internal medicine at Brigham & Women’s Hospital where he was also a Clinical Fellow in Medicine at Harvard Medical School.
+He is a Senior Fellow at the Leonard Davis Institute of Health Economics in the Wharton School at the University of Pennsylvania, where he obtained his health policy and economics training.
+Dr. Liao’s scholarly work focuses on how use payment and delivery redesign work together with clinician and patient decision-making to improve care.
 Learn more about Dr. Liao's work.

 Leah Marcotte, MD, FACP

-Dr. Marcotte is a Clinical Assistant Professor in the Department of Medicine, the Associate Medical Director of Population Health at UW Medicine, and primary care physician in the UW General Internal Medicine Clinic.
-She completed medical school at the University of Pennsylvania and Internal Medicine residency training at the University of Washington.
+Dr. Marcotte is faculty in the Department of Medicine and primary care physician in the UW General Internal Medicine Clinic.
+She was formerly the Associate Medical Director of Population Health at UW Medicine.
+Dr. Marcotte completed medical school at the University of Pennsylvania and Internal Medicine residency training at the University of Washington.
 In 2010-2011, she worked at the Office of the National Coordinator for Health IT.
 Following residency, Dr. Marcotte joined Iora Health, an innovative primary care organization focused on team-based care and population health within a value-based payment model.
 At Iora, she served as a Clinical Innovator and Associate Practice Medical Director.
 Her interests include population health, high-value care, and care coordination.

 Ashok Reddy, MD, MSc

-Dr. Reddy is an Assistant Professor in Department of Medicine and a primary care physician at VA Puget Sound Health System, where he is a core investigator in the VA’s National Primary Care Analytics and Evaluation Unit and VA’s Center for Innovation.
-He is a board-certified internal medical physician and completed medical school and residency training at University of Washington.
-He completed the Robert Wood Johnson Clinical Scholars Fellowship at the University of Pennsylvania, receiving extensive health services and policy training.
+Dr. Reddy is an Assistant Professor in Department of Medicine and a primary care physician at VA Puget Sound Health System, where he is a core investigator in the VA’s Center for Innovation.
+He is a board-certified internal medical physician and completed medical school and residency training at UW.
+He completed the Robert Wood Johnson Clinical Scholars Fellowship and received health services training at the University of Pennsylvania.
 From 2015-18, he served as senior advisor at the Center for Medicare and Medicaid Innovation for Comprehensive Primary Care Plus, a multi-payer reform to sustain primary care transformation.
 Dr. Reddy’s research focuses on evaluating the impact of Health Information Exchange-enabled care plans for high-cost, high-need Medicaid patients.
 He has expertise in primary care delivery reform aimed at improving access, quality, and outcomes for patients with multiple chronic conditions.